fabriciofmsilva/notes-app/README.md

 -   [ ] User can create and edit a note in Markdown format.
 On save it will convert Markdown to HTML
 -   [ ] User can see the date when he created the note

+## Additional features

+-   [ ] User can toggle the theme to light/dark

 ## Useful links and resources

 -   [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)